Viba97/KMC4D/README.md

 ## Associated publications

-Please reffer to the following publication to cite our work or retrieve the info:
+Please refer to the following publication to cite our work or retrieve the info:

 ## Acknowledgments